bda-research/node-ds/README.md

 Apply fn to each node, and returns an array of elements returned by fn.

 ##### length
-The size of the list.
+The number of nodes contained in the list.

+##### head
+Gets the first element of the LinkedList.

 ```javascript